-In Garamendi, the Supreme Court cited an absence of congressional action to counter or amend Administration support of ICHEIC as the exclusive mechanism for resolving insurance claims as enshrined in the executive agreements with European governments.
-Specifically, the failure of numerous legislative proposals aimed at amending Administration policy was considered evidence that "Congress has done nothing to express disapproval of the President's policy..." and that furthermore, "Given the President's independent authority 'in the areas of foreign policy and national security,... congressional silence is not to be equated with congressional disapproval."45
+In Garamendi, the Supreme Court cited an absence of congressional action to counter or amend Administration support of ICHEIC.
+Specifically, the failure of numerous legislative proposals aimed at amending Administration policy was considered evidence that "Congress has done nothing to express disapproval of the President's policy ... " and that furthermore, "Given the President's independent authority 'in the areas of foreign policy and national security, ... congressional silence is not to be equated with congressional disapproval."53

-Four bills introduced in the 108th Congress, one of which was introduced following the Garamendi decision, would have altered U.S. policy by requiring European insurers to disclose policyholder lists from the Holocaust-era, and by strengthening survivors' ability to bring cases against European insurers in U.S. courts.
-None of these bills was enacted, and each was opposed by the Administration, which continued to consider ICHEIC the exclusive vehicle for resolving Holocaust-era insurance claims.
+Bills introduced in the $108^{\text{th}} - 111^{\text{th}}$ Congresses would have altered U.S. policy by requiring European insurers to disclose policyholder lists from the Holocaust era and by strengthening survivors' ability to bring cases against European insurers in U.S. courts.54 None of these bills was enacted, and each was opposed by the Administration, which continued to consider ICHEIC the exclusive vehicle for resolving Holocaust-era insurance claims.

-ICHEIC's closure, and growing concern about the well-being of aging survivors of an average age of over 75, have reignited congressional interest in resolving outstanding Holocaust-era insurance claims.
-Most observers agree, however, that Congress may be limited in its ability to ensure increased compensation for outstanding claims.
-Many of those involved in past efforts to resolve insurance claims - including representatives of the U.S. Administration, the NAIC, European governments, the Claims Conference, and the State of Israel - appear to agree that ICHEIC, in spite of its faults, offered individuals a better vehicle than previously available.
-Given that European insurers' participation in ICHEIC was based on the condition that ICHEIC would be an exclusive mechanism to resolve claims, many argue that it could be difficult to obtain additional financial commitments from these companies.
-Furthermore, some argue that significant obstacles could prevent successful litigation against European insurers.
-These include difficulties in establishing both the existence and present-day value of policies.
+ICHEIC's closure, and growing concern about the well-being of survivors of an average age of over 80 years old, have reignited congressional interest in resolving outstanding Holocaust-era insurance claims.
+Many observers agree, however, that Congress may be limited in its ability to ensure increased compensation for outstanding claims.
+Many of those involved in past efforts to resolve claims-including representatives of the U.S. Administration, the NAIC, European governments, the Claims Conference, and the State of Israel-appear to agree that ICHEIC, in spite of its faults, offered individuals a better vehicle than any previously available mechanisms.
+Given that European insurers' participation in ICHEIC was based on the condition that ICHEIC would be an exclusive mechanism to resolve claims, many argue that it could be difficult to

-45 In its decision, the Supreme Court highlighted the failure of the following proposed legislation to achieve enactment: H.R.
+53 In its decision, the Supreme Court highlighted the failure of the following proposed legislation to achieve enactment: H.R.
 1210, 108th Cong., 1st Sess.
 (2003); S. 972, 108th Cong., 1st Sess.
 (2003); H.R.
 2693, 107th Cong., 1st Sess.
 (2001); H.R.
 126, 106th Cong., 1st Sess.
 (1999).
 539 U.S. at 429, citing, Haig v.
 Agee, 543 U.S. 280, 291 (1981).

-46 See H.R.
+54 See, for example: H.R.
 1210, the Holocaust Victims Insurance Relief Act of 2003, introduced by Rep. Henry Waxman on March 11, 2003; H.R.
-1905, the Comprehensive Holocaust Accountability in Insurance Measure, introduced by Rep. Mark Foley on May 1, 2003; S. 972, the Comprehensive Holocaust Accountability in Insurance Act, introduced by Sen. Norm Coleman on May 1, 2003; and H.R.
-3129, the Holocaust Victims Insurance Act, introduced by Rep. Adam Schiff on September 17, 2003.
+1905, the Comprehensive Holocaust Accountability in Insurance Measure, introduced by Rep. Mark Foley on May 1, 2003; S. 972, the Comprehensive Holocaust Accountability in Insurance Act, introduced by Sen. Norm Coleman on May 1, 2003; H.R.
+3129, the Holocaust Victims Insurance Act, introduced by Rep. Adam Schiff on September 17, 2003; H.R.
+1746, the Holocaust Insurance Accountability Act of 2008, introduced by Rep. Ileana Ros-Lehtinen on March 28, 2007; H.R.
+4596, the Holocaust Insurance Accountability Act of 2010, introduced by Rep. Ileana Ros-Lehtinen on February 4, 2010; and S. 4033, the Restoration of Legal Rights for Claimants under Holocaust-Era Insurance Policies Act of 2010, introduced by Sen. Arlen Specter on December 15, 2010.